 In 2012, the terms of the senior preferred stock purchase agreement were amended to ultimately require the payment of our entire net worth to Treasury.
-We paid Treasury a senior preferred stock dividend on March 29, 2013 of \$4.2 billion and will pay \$59.4 billion by June 30, 2013, which will equal the excess of our net worth over a \$3.0 billion capital reserve applicable in 2013 under the amended terms of our senior preferred stock purchase agreement.
+On June 28, 2013 we paid Treasury a senior preferred stock dividend of \$59.4 billion for the second quarter of 2013.
+By September 30, 2013, we will pay Treasury a senior preferred stock dividend for the third quarter of 2013 of \$10.2 billion, which equals the excess of our net worth as of June 30, 2013 over a \$3.0 billion capital reserve amount applicable in 2013 under the terms of our senior preferred stock purchase agreement.